theangryangel/logstash-output-jdbc/README.md

     - Add JDBC jar files to vendor/jar/jdbc in your logstash installation
   - And then configure (examples below)

-## Running tests
-For development tests are recommended to run inside a virtual machine (Vagrantfile is included in the repo), as it requires access to various database engines and could completely destroy any data in a live system.

-If you have vagrant available (this is temporary whilst I'm hacking on v5 support.
-I'll make this more streamlined later):
-  - `vagrant up`
-  - `vagrant ssh`
-  - `cd /vagrant`
-  - `gem install bundler`
-  - `cd /vagrant && bundle install`
-  - `./scripts/travis-before_script.sh && source ./scripts/travis-variables.sh`
-  - `bundle exec rspec`

 ## Configuration options

 | Option | Type | Description | Required? | Default |